 6.5J.1 Occupied bandwidth for ATG

 The requirements for occupied bandwidth in clause 6.5.1 apply.
+For ATG UE, the requirements for occupied bandwidth are defined as the sum of the powers from all UE transmit antenna connectors.

 6.5J.2 Out of band emission for ATG